Irreq/typingstat/README.md

 ### Auto-run

-Edit: `setup.ini` to your needs if you prefer to start the program without sending flags.
+If you wan't to, edit: `setup.ini` to your needs if you prefer to start the program without sending flags.

 ## Usage